-Your audit team
+4.6 Your audit team

-The engagement team is led by Steve Clark, who has significant experience of local authority audits.
-Steve is supported by Avtar Sohal, a Manager who will be responsible for the day-to-day direction of our audit and the key point of contact for the Chief Finance Officer.
+The engagement team is led by Steve Clark, who has significant experience on Hinckley and Bosworth Borough Council.
+Steve Clark is supported by Avtar Sohal who is responsible for the day-to-day direction of audit work and is the key point of contact for the Head of Finance.